DI 28001.003 An Overview of Processing Continuing Disability Review (CDR) Mailer Forms SSA-455 and SSA-455-OCR-SM

 3. Forwarding Mailer Forms (and Any Attachments)

 a.
-Forward Scannable Mailer Forms SSA-455-OCR-SM to the Wilkes-Barre Data Operations Center (WBDOC)
+Forward Scannable Mailer Forms SSA-455-OCR-SM to the Wilkes-Barre Direct Operations Center (WBDOC)

 The FO or DDS forwards all scannable mailer forms SSA-455-OCR-SM (and any attachments) to the WBDOC for processing.
 Although mailer forms should only rarely be misrouted to the DDS, it is very important that the mailer forms are sent to the correct processing component as soon as possible.
 The mailing address for the WBDOC is provided at the top of the front side of every form SSA-455-OCR-SM.